reelmatt/reelmatt.github.io/projects.md

 of PHP/Laravel, this course focused on Node.js/Express and also added Angular to create a more dynamic front-end experience.

-* Simple file-server using Node.js
-* Film Logger
-    * Uses the OMDB API for looking up film information
+There were seven assignments in this course that mostly built off of each other.
+One of the first assignments was to create a simple file-server using Node.js.
+Then, assignments 3-7 all focused on a film logging application that used the OMDB API.
+Some key milestones in the development process were:
-    * Assignment 3 began the Film Logger app with simple Express routing and templates
+* Started with simple Express routing and templates
-    * Assignment 4 added CRUD operations to add film data to a MongoDB
+* Added CRUD operations to add and modify film data within a MongoDB
-    * Assignment 5 added a REST API to access the film data
+* Added a REST API to access the film data
-    * Assignment 6 converted most of the front-end from Express templates to Angular
+* Used the REST API to migrate the front-end from Express templates to Angular
-    * Assignment 7 combined the Express back-end with Angular front-end into a single application

 ### [Web Programming with Python and JavaScript](https://github.com/reelmatt/csci33a)
 *Languages used: HTML, CSS, Python, Javascript*